 - Your Bedpartner is keeping you from getting good sleep.
 Did you know that if you sleep next to a snoring bedpartner YOU lose an hour of sleep each night?
 Yes, it is true.
 But have you tried to get them to stop snoring and it failed?
 It’s likely because you’ve been trying incorrect solutions.
 Did you know that there are 3 different types of snorers?

 Solution: Check out my new Snoring Quiz to learn more about the type of snorer you have in your bed, and what solutions can be personalized for them, trust me you will be thankful that you did and most are very simple and inexpensive to use.
+And, if your bed mate is keeping you up not from an abundance of snoring, but rather from tossing and turning too much, consider trying out a memory foam mattress that limits motion so you can rest uninterrupted.

 - You ate or drank something that is reducing your sleep quality.
 The two biggest issues are alcohol and caffeine.
 While alcohol may make you feel sleepy, it actually keeps you out of the deep stages of sleep, which makes you feel awful in the morning, for more info check out my blog on the topic.
 Caffeine does that same thing, this stimulant keeps your brain out of the deeper stages of sleep, which also makes sleep unrefreshing.